Definition – What is Client Onboarding?

 Why is Client Onboarding Important?

-Client onboarding is crucial because it sets the tone for your entire business relationship.
-It’s like laying the foundation for a house – if done properly, it creates stability and trust.
-Good onboarding reduces client confusion, prevents miscommunication, increases client satisfaction, and significantly improves client retention rates.
-It also helps standardize your processes and makes scaling your business easier.
+Client onboarding is important because it establishes the precedent for the rest of your business relationship.
+It’s like laying the foundation for a house — do it well, and it’s a stabilizing force; do it poorly and, in the worst-case scenario, the whole thing could crumble.
+Excellent onboarding manages client confusion, avoids misunderstandings, increases client satisfaction, and dramatically reduces client churn.
+It also allows you to standardize your processes and to grow your business with ease.

 What is the difference between customer onboarding and client onboarding?

-While often used interchangeably, customer onboarding typically refers to a more transactional, product-focused relationship, while client onboarding suggests a deeper, service-based partnership.
-Customer onboarding might involve helping someone start using a software product, while client onboarding often involves more complex, personalized services and longer-term relationships.
-Think of it as the difference between buying a car (customer) versus hiring a personal financial advisor (client).
+Though the two terms are often applied interchangeably, customer onboarding generally implies a more transactional, product-oriented relationship, while client onboarding implies more of a service-oriented, depth of relationship.
+Customer onboarding might mean helping someone get started with a software product, while client onboarding tends to entail a more complex, personalized service and a longer-term relationship.
+Think of it as the difference between purchasing (customer) a car or having your own personal financial advisor (client).

 How long should client onboarding take?